-James Busby, a familiar figure in the musical life of New England, is entering his twenty-fifth year as organist and choirmaster at S. Stephen’s Church in Providence, where he administrates and directs the professional Schola Cantorum.
+James Busby, a familiar figure in the musical life of New England, is entering his twenty-sixth year as organist and choirmaster at S. Stephen’s Church in Providence, where he administrates and directs the professional Schola Cantorum.
 Upon his arrival in 1993, following a period of interim musical direction, he restored the once-splendid music program, augmenting the traditional music of the Catholic liturgy, with a particular emphasis on 16th & 17th century polyphony and plainchant.
 On that glorious foundation he incorporates repertoire of the 20th and 21st centuries, as well as the commissioning of new works.
 Before coming to S. Stephen’s, Busby enjoyed a distinguished tenure as organist and choirmaster of St. John’s Parish, Hingham, Massachusetts.
 A native of Jacksonville, Florida, James Busby began organ study with Robert Lee Hutchinson, Jr. At that time he was encouraged to pursue work in church music both by Leo Sowerby and Paul Callaway of Washington Cathedral.
 An alumnus of the New England Conservatory, James Busby is fortunate to count among his mentors organists George Faxon and John Cook, both of whom formerly held the post of organist and choirmaster at The Church of the Advent, Boston.
 As organist he has performed recitals for the American Guild of Organists and the Organ Historical Society at Convention.
 Other appearances include recitals in England, Switzerland, France, and Germany, as well as broadcasts for The Voice of America.
 In addition to his work at S. Stephen’s, he is active as vocal coach and collaborative pianist.
 He has also worked with many conductors including John Moriarty, Sarah Caldwell, Thomas Dunn, Erich Leinsdorf and Arthur Fiedler.
 In October of 2013 he was awarded the degree D.Mus., honoris causa by Nashotah House Theological Seminary, for his great contribution to the vitality of sacred music in the life of the church.

 John McGlashan takes care of the income side of the bookkeeping.
 Before his retirement in 2002 he was a machine designer/mechanical engineer.
 He is an active member of St. George’s Episcopal Church in Central Falls, RI and has been so since the early 1960’s.
 While at St. George’s he served on the Vestry and as Junior Warden.
 He also served as Parish Treasurer and Bookkeeper for twelve years.
 John and his wife have two daughters and one grandchild.